Praveenx06/vehicle_insurance_management_system/README.md

 "# vehicle_insurance_management_system"

-Short description :
+"Short description : "

 A web-based Vehicle Insurance Management System that allows users to manage vehicles, proposals, policies, add-ons and payments.
 The application supports role-based authentication (Admin and User), navigation and routing, and a layered architecture with a Spring Boot backend using JWT-based authentication.

-Features :
+ "Features : "

 User registration and login (JWT authentication)